 Federal Loan Programs

-Canisius College participates in various federal loan programs to assist students and families in meeting educational costs.
+Canisius University participates in various federal loan programs to assist students and families in meeting educational costs.
 Education loans are financial aid funds that must be repaid.
 Great care is taken to counsel students and families on appropriate loan levels and repayment options.
 Students are well-informed and therefore, our federal 3-year cohort default rate is 4.4%.
 The national average for private schools is 7.1%.

 Federal Subsidized Direct Loan Program